e-fx/e-fx.github.io/_posts/2010-01-01-welcome-to-the-desert-of-the-real.md

 ---
 XM can be safely recommended to those who are interested in professional trading with high order processing speed and you can start trading within 30 minutes in the fastest case.

-> All the certificates can be sent online and you won't be bothered by postal mail or FAX.
+> All the certificates can be sent online and you won't be bothered by postal mail or fax.

 Please make sure that you are filling in the correct personal information.
 After registering your personal information, you will receive the account information of Members Area.
 Then you are asked to upload **your certificates such as personal identification or certificate of residence** from your exclusive bar area.
 Once your real account validated, you will be enable to enjoy all the services form XM.